-Recently, the team at Churchome released a new feature for its Churchome Global App, which connects users with resources and online communities.
-The Guide Prayer feature lets users listen to short prayers, each centered on a different topic of spiritual principle,
+When the team at Churchome released a new feature for its Churchome Global App, which connects users with resources and online communities, nobody could have guessed just how prepared for the pandemic it would be.
+The Guide Prayer feature lets users listen to short prayers, each centered on a different topic of spiritual principle.

 Prayer can be kind of an awkward thing for people sometimes, and having a little guidance is helpful — sort of like Jesus offered with the Lord’s Prayer.
 Why do you think Christians sometimes have an awkward relationship with prayer?